AndyButland/UmbracoMapper/ReadMe.md

     - Fixed issue introduced in 1.5.0 that prevented mapping of properties defined as IHtmlString
 - 1.6.0
     - Added support for mapping generically from given Umbraco data types via IMapFromAttribute attribute.
 Thanks to [Robin Herd](https://github.com/21robin12) for the PR
+- 1.6.1
+    - Added support for mapping single and multiple media to view model instances of MediaFile (using a custom mapping, but one that the mapper defines itself)

 ## Credits